 Dividend Yields by Sector (Large Cap U.S. Companies)

-Need comprehensive valuation data?
+Need access to tge full data?
 Check our Professional Subscription Plan that provides you the latest and historical P/E (TTM) ratios, P/B ratios, CAPE ratios, EV/EBITDA multiples and Dividend yields by Sector (calculated using the 500 largest public companies at a given date) since the year 1979, including valuation data of the major global equity indices.
 Check a sample dataset from here.

 Dividends & Buybacks